darnellhernandez/COMP3040A2/README.md

 3. A new page will load, where you can create an account, by entering your preferred information.
 ![Enter Information](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/CreateAccount.png)

 4. Once account completed, an email confirmation will be sent to the selected email.
-The email is used for verification, so please click on the verify email address to finish confirmation.
+The email is used for verification, so please click on the verify email address in your email to finish confirmation.

 ![Verify Icon In Email](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/VERIFY.png)